 Administrative Support Specialist

-Katie facilitates the day-to-day administrative and communications activities and supports the staff in their various roles.
+Katie facilitates the day-to-day administrative activities and supports the staff in their various roles.
 In addition, Katie serves on and supports the Volunteer Recognition Committee and administers volunteer recognition certificates.
 After graduating with a degree in Communications from Brigham Young University, Katie jumped into the world of internet publishing and has had articles printed in The Deseret News, The Daily Universe, and LDS Living.
-Katie has been with the commission for a year.
+Katie has been with the commission for two years.

 TRacy G.H.
 Bodily

 Strategic Initiatives Coordinator

 TRacy Bodily, has been with the commission for the past two years.
 She was a contractor for a year before accepting full-time employment.
 Tracy, a native of Salt Lake City, covers technology resources, including managing the website and AmeriCorps member tracking system, IPT, and heads up volunteer and donations emergency management planning.
 Tracy has studied emergency management for the last five years and has just completed her master’s degree in Sports Management with an emphasis in sport security event management.
 She holds a bachelor’s degree from the University of Utah and an associate’s degree from Snow College.
 Tracy previously worked for Utah Campus Compact managing two National Service Programs, their website and event planning.
 When Tracy is not hard at work at the commission she can be found playing with her nieces and nephew, enjoying her time as a newlywed, watching movies, learning how to play video games, trying out new crafts, or pursuing her passion for global travels.

 National Service Coordinator